 My desire is to support, validate, and empower my clients to achieve their goals and overcome the struggles in their lives.
 With God’s help, my hope is that you will gain confidence through your therapeutic work with me—confidence in knowing that you, as God’s child, can continue to work through life’s challenges even after our work together is complete.

 What I Offer in Christian Counseling

 It takes courage to come to therapy and allow a professional into the deepest, darkest parts of our lives.
 I strive to create a safe, non-judgmental therapeutic space where you can feel able to share your concerns.
-I will work carefully to get to the root of the issue and walk alongside you to implement the skills needed to overcome your struggles.
+During our first session, we will begin to create a treatment plan to identify your goals throughout our work together.
+I will work carefully to identify the root of the issue and walk alongside you to implement the skills needed to overcome your struggles.